 3. Register your domain name

 The last step is to actually register the domain name.
-GoDaddy makes buying your domain names a breeze so once you have found your perfect domain name, add it to the cart and then create your GoDaddy account.
-You will then enter your payment and billing information, add extra options such as domain privacy or additional extensions, and complete the purchase.
+GoDaddy makes buying your domain names a breeze so once you have found your perfect domain name, add it to the cart and then create your GoDaddy account (you can even register multiple domains using the bulk domain check tool).
+Then after that, you can enter your payment and billing information, add extra options such as domain privacy or additional extensions, and complete the purchase.

 Now that you have your perfect domain name, it’s time to take the next steps toward creating a memorable online identity for your brand.